 Bread & Fatty Liver

-If you are ready to make high impact changes in your life and go all guns blazing against your fatty liver, then you should read just the two paragraphs below and nothing more.
+If you are ready to make high impact changes in your life and go all guns blazing against your fatty liver, then you should read just the three paragraphs below and nothing more.

 Therefore, if you can stop eating bread completely, you should.
 This is the healthiest way.
 Just do it and you will help your liver tremendously.
 End of story.